Extended MinP Tests for Global and Multiple testing: Monte Carlo studies

-In our Monte Carlo simulation study the design of the correlation matrix $ \Sigma _{X}=\left\{ \rho _{ij}\right\} $ has two structures, one taking the form of the equicorrelation matrix and the other taking $\rho _{ij}=a^{\left\vert i-j\right\vert }$ with $a=0.5$ or $-0.5$.
-In the bootstrap approach $2000$ bootstrap samples are used.
-In the limit distribution approach we compute $\hat{p}_{i}=2\Phi (-\left\vert n^{\frac{1}{ 2}}\bar{X}_{i}\right\vert )$ and $\hat{p}_{g}=1-F_{\chi _{k}^{2}}(n\bar{X} ^{\prime }\hat{\Sigma}^{-1}\bar{X})$, and use $10,000$ random draws for approximating the distribution $G_{e}^{(n)}(y,P)$ and $ G_{m,K_{i}}^{(n)}(y,P) $, $K_{i}\subseteq K$.
-Tables \ref{tb1}--\ref{tb6} report the results of the simulation study.
-The results for the global hypothesis testing are reported in the estimated sizes and powers.
-The results for the multiple hypothesis testing are reported in the estimated FWER and the estimated ANCR false $H_{i}$.
+Table \ref{tb2} and Supp-Tables \ref{tbs1}--\ref{tb10} in the supplemental file report the results of the simulation study.
+The results for the global hypothesis testing are reported in terms of estimated sizes and powers under the heading of $H_{K}$.
+The results for multiple hypothesis testing are reported in terms of the estimated FWER and the estimated ANCR (average number of correctly rejected false $H_{i}$).
 The notation $\mathbbm{1}_{k,m}$ represents the $k$-dimension column vector with the first $m$ elements being $1$ and the remaining elements being $0$.
-We observe that Hotelling's $T^{2}$ tests outperform MinP tests in the global power in many instances, but this is not always the case.
-The global power performance of MinP tests can be up to 20\% more in cases where the individual $X_{ti}$, $i\in K$, has an equal mean and they are positively correlated.
-This observation is in line with what we observed in Section \ref{s:ills}.
-With regard to the ANCR false $ H_{i} $ in multiple testing, the closure procedure based on Hotelling's $ T^{2}$ tests may perform better than MinP tests in some cases and worse in others.
-Our EMinP tests appear to have their global power bounded between the global powers of Hotelling's $T^{2}$ tests and MinP tests.
-In some cases EMinP tests considerably improve the global power of MinP tests with little compromise on the multiple testing power measured in the ANCR false $H_{i}$.
-The results based on the bootstrap approach reported in Tables \ref{tb1} and \ref{tb2} are very close to the results based on the limit distribution approach reported in Tables \ref{tb3} and \ref{tb4} for the case $k=4$.
+We observe that Hotelling's $T^{2}$ tests outperform MinP tests in global power in many instances, but not in all cases.
+In certain scenarios, the global power of MinP tests can be considerably higher than that of Hotelling's $T^{2}$ tests.
+For example, when the individual variables $X_{ti}$, $i \in K$, have equal means and are equally positively correlated with $\rho_{ij} = 0.9$, the global power of MinP tests is approximately 20\% and 30\% greater than that of Hotelling's $ T^{2}$ tests for $k = 4$ and $k = 20$, respectively.
+This aligns with what we observed in the previous case that assumed a known covariance $\Sigma $.
+With regard to the ANCR false $H_{i}$ in multiple testing, the closure procedure based on Hotelling's $T^{2}$ tests may outperform MinP tests in some cases but not in others.
+The combined test appears to have its global power bounded between the global powers of Hotelling's $T^{2}$ tests and MinP tests in most cases.
+In some cases where $\mu _{i}$ for all $i$ are equal--for example, when $\rho _{ij}=-0.25$ and $\mu _{1}=\ldots =\mu _{4}=0.07$ in Table \ref{tb2}, the combined test considerably improves the global power of MinP tests with little compromise on the multiple testing power measured in terms of the ANCR false $H_{i}$.
+The results based on the nonparametric bootstrap approach reported in Table \ref{tb2} and Supp-Table \ref{tbs1} are very close to the results based on the parametric bootstrap approach reported in Supp-Tables \ref{tb3} and \ref{tb4} for the case $k=4$.